axesup/combate/Dev-Setup:-Linux.md

 You will need to install MongoDB, Node.js, Git, cURL, "build essentials", and Python 2.7.

+**NOTE: These instructions are for installing Node v4, but currently CodeCombat uses v5**.
+Consider using [nvm](https://github.com/creationix/nvm) instead.

 Example for Ubuntu:

     sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 7F0CEB10